NVIDIA/DIGITS/docs/TorchInstall.md

 ## Installation of inn (imagine-nn)

-Functionality of torch neural network routines in imagine-nn is slightly differ from torch nn module.
+Functionality of torch neural network routines in imagine-nn slightly differ from torch nn module.

 Please check this link for more information regarding inn: `https://github.com/szagoruyko/imagine-nn`